Getting to School

 Ian Cramer (Gunn class of 2015) installed a do-it-yourself bicycle repair and pump station at Gunn for his Eagle Scout project.
-Bicyclists can find the Bike Fix station under the eaves of Bow Gym abutting the bike parking enclosure.
-The station includes the most commonly used bike repair tools, including a tire pump.
+Bicyclists can find the Bike Fix station near the Village.
+In 2021, the PTSA donated a second station located in the bike parking area by Spangenberg Theater.
+The stations includes the most commonly used bike repair tools, including a tire pump.
 If you don't know what those tools are, no worries.
-The station also includes a QR code you can scan with your smart phone to get videos and pictures with instructions on how to make minor repairs to your bicycle.
+The stations also includes a QR code you can scan with your smart phone to get videos and pictures with instructions on how to make minor repairs to your bicycle.

 And There Are Prizes!
 When you bike to Gunn, please look for Pedal for Prizes volunteers offering treats and prizes from time to time at the bike cages.

 VTA County Buses

 VTA busses will resume serving Gunn students in August with Routes 288, 288L and 288M when school starts in August.
 The proposed schedule will be: Line 288M will depart Veteran’s Hospital 8 minutes after dismissal time, Line 288L will depart Veteran’s Hospital 10 minutes after dismissal time, Line 288 will depart Veteran’s Hospital 12 minutes after dismissal time.
 When students are dismissed at 3:30pm and 3:50pm a late line 288 trip will depart Veteran’s Hospital at 4:22pm.